rustiri/Election_Analysis/README.md

     - Diana DeGette who received 73.8% of the vote and 72,892 number of votes

 ## Challenge Overview
+The Election Commission has requested the following additional tasks to complete the audit.

+1. Determine the voter turnout for each county
+2. Calculate the percentage of votes from each county out of the total count.
+3. Determine the county with the highest turnout

 ## Challenge Summary
+The additional analysis shows that:
+- The county vote turnout results:
+    - Jefferson county received 10.5% of the votes with 38,855 number of votes
+    - Denver county received 82.8% of the votes with 306,055 number of votes
+    - Arapahoe county received 6.7% of the votes with 24,801 number of votes
+- The county with the highest turnout was:
+    - Denver county with 82.8% of the votes and 306,055 number of votes